zerodays/zerodays-challenge/README.md

 - banging your head against the wall,
 - googling etc.

 You can write this in the README file of your repository.
 Then try to track the time you actually spend and note that too.
+Make sure the README includes all the relevant information about the project (what it does, how to run the code etc.).